 Metolius Preserve + Bonus Lakes

 This is a really, really great route!
-The only reason it is not a 5 Star route is that it uses elements of three other 5 Star routes: the Metolius Preserve, Sherman’s March, and GravelCracker 85.
+It is the “copy & paste” of several other 5 Star routes: Metolius Preserve, Sherman’s March, and GravelCracker 85.
 We like this route in the fall (Octoberish) when the Larch trees are golden yellow.
 The route is not too demanding, but there is a significant amount of easy mountain bike single track.
 At the end of the day, kick into Suttle Lake lodge for a bite to eat.

 If you’re looking for a shorter and easier route check out the Metolius Preserve route.

 Adventure / Gravel Route

 Moderate.
 Due to: (a) An extensive amount of easy rated mountain bike single track and (b) the rugged climb and descent to Round Lake.

 When we like to ride this …